Complementary Therapies & Fertility

 If you would like to try alternative therapies while also being treated by western medicine, talk to your fertility specialist about your preferences.
-Some complementary medicines may interfere with fertility treatments, but generally our fertility specialists will be supportive of steps you take to improve your overall health and well-being.
+Some complementary medicines may interfere with fertility treatments, but generally our fertility specialists will be supportive of the steps you take to improve your overall health and well-being.

-- TCM, acupuncture and fertility
+- TCM, Acupuncture and Fertility